Two Teasers Today!

 Tennyson is for all intents and purposes a good Southern Gothic.
 The first chapter is mesmerizing, pulling the reader into the sultry, verdant landscape of south Mississippi and into the decaying luxury of the Louisiana plantation Aigredoux where the present is inextricably bound to the past.

-The spiders in the trees began to weave great webs in the branches They worked faster and faster and soon the air between every branch and trunk turned into spider silk, as though a vast fine cloth the color of air had been draped over the entire oak alley.
+From p.
+45: The spiders in the trees began to weave great webs in the branches They worked faster and faster and soon the air between every branch and trunk turned into spider silk, as though a vast fine cloth the color of air had been draped over the entire oak alley.

 Overall I enjoyed Tennyson - the first half more than the last half.
 It gives a glimpse into the Depression era South which is not so far removed from the Civil War.
 My biggest criticism is that Blume does not sustain a stable level of style but alternates between clichés and brilliant prose.